henrikkorsgaard/folketingets-aabne-data/README.md

 - I should pack this in a docker instance
 - See how much Docker will compress the full database
 - Make a CRON job for updating the database.

+### Alternative approches [Why not?]

+There are several ways I could generate GraphQL schemas and/or use a service like PostGraphile to make a GraphQl service on to of the database.

+First, I'm making this service as a deep dive into GraphQL with the goal of understanding the technology, schema and query relation, and how to make a GraphQL microservice.
+I find that developing this from the database and up is a great way to learn.

+Second, to get the most out of GraphQL, generated code (db schema/GQL schema first) and external services rely on FOREIGN KEY relations to establish relationships for the GraphQL schema.
+The MSSQL database does not contain any foreign keys, so generating the schemas and/or using a service will only get me 50% there.
+The relations are described in the [ODA oData metadata](https://oda.ft.dk/api/$metadata).
+I just don't feel like parsing XML at the moment.
+I also suspect that the relations (NavigationProperty) is a messy source of relations.
+Once I have understood the dataset, I might add foreign keys to the database where it makes sense.s

 ### Analysis ideas emerging from building this service